zabulus/core/doc/README.incompatibilities.txt

   * Direct connections to the security database are not allowed anymore.
 This is done for security reasons and also in order to isolate authentication mechanisms from the implementation.
-You should use GSTAT or the Services API to configurate user accounts instead.
+You should use Services API or GSEC to configurate user accounts instead.
+To backup the security database always use Services API.
+Switch -SE of gbak utility may be used for this purpose.

   * Non-SYSDBA users no longer can see accounts of other users in the security database.
-A non-privileges user can only retrieve/modify its own account, including a password change.
+A non-privileged user can only retrieve/modify its own account, including a password change.

+  * Remote attachments to the server without login/password are prohibited.
+    It means, particularly, that all attachments to SuperServer (even by root without explicit localhost: in database name) without correct login will be rejected by remote interface.
+Embedded access without login/password works fine (unix user name is used to validate access to database's objects).

 UTILITIES
 --------------------------